exakat/exakat/docs/Reports.rst

 Code Flower is a HTML report format.

-Code Flower depends on the following 1 themes : .
+Code Flower doesn't depend on themes.

 Code Sniffer
 ------------